July 8, 2025, 2:21 am | Read time: 6 minutes

 Chronic stress, anxiety, and depression not only affect mental balance but also significantly increase the risk of cardiovascular diseases.
 “Numerous scientific studies clearly show how closely stress, as well as depression and anxiety disorders, are linked to an increased risk of cardiovascular diseases,” warns Prof. Thomas Voigtländer of the German Heart Foundation.

-A possible protection is offered by the vagus nerve—a part of the parasympathetic nervous system.
+The vagus nerve, part of the parasympathetic nervous system, offers potential protection.
 “It transmits signals from the brain to the heart,” explains Dr. Cora Stefanie Weber in the magazine “Herz heute” (2/2025).
-As a so-called “relaxation nerve,” it has a calming influence on pulse and blood pressure, thus contributing to heart health.
+As a so-called “relaxation nerve,” it calmingly influences pulse and blood pressure, thus contributing to heart health.

-In everyday life, many people have an overactive sympathetic nervous system.
-It puts the body in a constant state of alert—with consequences for the heart.
+In everyday life, many people’s sympathetic nervous system is permanently overactive.
+It puts the body in a constant state of alert–with consequences for the heart.

-Stress–derived from the Latin word “stringere” (to tighten)—is a natural reaction of the body to alarm stimuli.
-In stressful moments, the organism switches to activation mode: The brain registers a potential danger and triggers a cascade of stress hormones such as adrenaline, noradrenaline, and cortisol.1
+Stress–derived from the Latin word “stringere” (‘to tighten’)–is a natural reaction of the body to alarm stimuli.
+In stressful moments, the organism switches to activation mode: The brain registers a potential danger and triggers a cascade of stress hormones like adrenaline, noradrenaline, and cortisol.1

 These messengers cause the bronchi to expand, breathing to accelerate, heart rate and blood pressure to rise, muscles to be supplied with nutrients, and insulin levels to increase.
-All this is to ensure that the body can react quickly, for example, by fleeing or fighting.
+All this ensures that the body can react quickly–for example, by fleeing or fighting.

 The vagus nerve plays a key role in the unconscious control of vital bodily functions.
 As the tenth cranial nerve, it extends from the brainstem through the neck and chest to the abdomen.
 Along its path, it branches out to numerous organs–including the heart, lungs, liver, spleen, kidneys, and digestive organs–and connects them to the brain.2

-It regulates digestion, breathing, heart rate, and the feeling of satiety.
-At the same time, it transmits internal signals such as hunger or exhaustion, influencing our behavior, especially in stressful moments.
+It regulates digestion, breathing, heart rate, and satiety.
+At the same time, it transmits internal signals like hunger or exhaustion, influencing our behavior, especially in stressful moments.
 Thus, it significantly contributes to maintaining internal balance.

 The so-called heart rate variability (HRV) shows how flexibly the heart responds to external and internal stimuli.
 When the sympathetic nervous system is activated, heart rate, blood pressure, and respiratory rate increase.
-In healthy, young people or athletes, however, HRV is usually high, allowing them to relax significantly faster after exertion, thanks to the effect of the vagus nerve.
+In healthy young people or athletes, however, HRV is usually high–allowing them to relax significantly faster after exertion thanks to the vagus nerve’s effect.

 According to Weber, people with an active vagus nerve and high HRV benefit from better concentration, emotional control, and higher emotional well-being.
 Findings suggest “that better awareness of one’s own feelings is associated with more stable heart action–and can thus be a protective factor.”